Salasian/Salasian/README.md

 After completing the intensive **TripleTen Data Science Bootcamp**, I've been diving deep into the world of **machine learning**, **data storytelling**, and everything in between.

 ## 🚀 What I do
-- Explore data with curiosity and clean it like a pro 🧹
+- I enjoy a lot exploring, reach to conclusions and cleaning data 🧹
-- Build machine learning models to solve real-world problems 🤖
+- I like to build machine learning models and reach high performance 🤖
 - Visualize data to make it understandable and actionable 📊
 - Constantly learn new tools, tricks, and techniques to grow as a data scientist 🌱